DevBubba/BatchShield/README.md

 ### <a id="setup"></a> ⚙️ Setup

-1. Download The Source Code **[Here](https://github.com/DevBubba/BatchShield/archive/refs/heads/main.zip)** Or Your Prefered Version
-2. Extract The Downloaded Source Code
-3. Make Sure Python Is Installed If Not Install It **[Here](https://www.python.org/downloads/release/python-3112/)**
+1. Open installer.bat And Wait For All Required Modules To be Installed
-4. Open main.py And Have Fun Annoying Skids With Obfuscated Batch Scripts!
+2. Simply Open main.py And Enjoy Obfuscating With Ease Using BatchShield!

 ## <a id="preview"></a> 📷 〢 Preview